reymon359/how-to-live/advices/Step outside the Comfort Zone/index.md

 You only live once, don't fall into a routine you don't enjoy.
 Be proactive and open-minded.
 Be willing to try new things.
 No matter how hard they seem to be.

 If you want to do something, just do it.
 No matter how hard it is or what other people think about it.
-Don't procrastinate and make up excuses, step outside your comfort zone and go for it.
+Avoid procrastinating and make up excuses, step outside your comfort zone and go for it.

 ## Quotes